Tedmcm/CROWDSALE_CONTRACTS/README.md

 ## Crowdsale Contracts for the Puppercoin offering

 The company has decided to crowdsale their PupperCoin token in order to help fund the network development.
 This network will be used to track the dog breeding activity across the globe in a decentralized way, and allow humans to track the genetic trail of their pets.
-This is assuming all the necessary legal bodies and have given the green light on creating a crowdsale open to the public.
+This is assuming all the necessary legal bodies have given the green light on creating a crowdsale open to the public.
 The regulators are requiring us to enable refunds if the crowdsale is successful and the goal is met, and we are only allowed to raise a maximum of 300 Ether.
 The crowdsale will run for 24 weeks.

 We will need to create an ERC20 token that will be minted through a `Crowdsale` contract that we can leverage from the OpenZeppelin Solidity library.